 - The overall percentage of the population having received a booster has risen steadily since late October 2021, with no noticeable increase in the overall trend when all adults became eligible or when the Omicron variant was announced.
 Currently about 35% of the population is boosted. - Individuals 65 and over have seen by far the fastest growth overall, though the trends for 30 to 44 year olds and 45 to 64 year olds have been higher in winter 2021/2022.
-Individuals 18 to 29 represent the lowest boosted percentage among all age groups in Richmond, just as they do for the primary series. - Boosted percentages among White and among Asian or Pacific Islander individuals have increased generally in line with one another and are at around 40%, while boosted percentages among Latino and among Black individuals have increased at a slower but similar rate and are currently near 20%. - All boosted percentages are based on NCHS population estimates, which are subject to some variability.
-Lags in data reporting can occur, as indicated by the gray region in recent days.
+Individuals 18 to 29 represent the lowest boosted percentage among all age groups in Richmond, just as they do for the primary vaccination series. - Boosted percentages among White and Asian or Pacific Islander individuals have increased generally in line with one another and are at around 40%, while boosted percentages among both Latino individuals and Black individuals have increased at a slower but similar rate (currently near 20%).

-Boosted Percentage of Adult Population (N=66,478) as of February 26, 2022 - Richmond City
+Boosted Percentage of Adult Population (N=67,027) as of March 6, 2022 - Richmond City